-New contracts signed in 1995 deal with the following topics: PC based High Temperature Materials Data Base Software, Non Destructive Evaluation Techniques, Aero-engine components, coatings, corrosion studies on advanced materials for power generation.
+Test assemblies used for the pilot study on the application of the European Methodology for Qualification of inspection procedures.
+WORK FOR THIRD PARTIES New contracts signed in 1995 deal with the following topics: PC based High Temperature Materials Data Base Software, Non Destructive Evaluation Techniques, Aero-engine components, coatings, corrosion studies on advanced materials for power generation.
 The overall turnover was comparable to last year's.

-IAM is a partner in a PHARE consortium dealing with the installation of a qualification system for in-service inspection of Nuclear Power Plants in the Czech Republic.
+OTHER COMPETITIVE ACTIVITIES IAM is a partner in a PHARE consortium dealing with the installation of a qualification system for in-service inspection of Nuclear Power Plants in the Czech Republic.
 IAM is also a partner in proposals made to TACIS in the fields of NDE, inspection and materials ageing.

-High Flux Reactor (HFR)

-The High Flux Reactor at Petten continued its operation in 1995 and its utilisation reached about 75% of the practical limits.
+HIGH FLUX REACTOR (HFR) The High Flux Reactor at Petten continued its operation in 1995 and its utilisation reached about 75% of the practical limits.
 The HFR noticeably strengthened its leadership as a supplier of radioisotopes for the radiopharmaceutical industry: nearly 65% of European production took place at HFR.
 The recent launching of the on-site molybdenum factory will further enhance HFR's role as a key facility for nuclear medicine, vital for millions of patients.
 The HFR also maintained its role as irradiation test bed for the Fusion community: six new experiments on first wall structural materials (mainly martensitic steels) and plasma facing components have started.
 The irradiation embrittlement project, part of the European Network AMES (Ageing of Materials and Evaluation Studies), was launched.
 A new experiment series was started on the transmutation of actinides and fission products to reduce the long term radiological impact of high level waste, as part of the European collaboration EFTTRA (Experimental Feasibility of Targets for TRAnsmutation).

-2.4 THE INSTITUTE FOR SYSTEMS ENGINEERING AND INFORMATICS

-ISEI performs research on systems The engineering and informatics.
-It contributed in 1995 to the Framework Programme lines Environment and Climate, Non-nuclear Energy, Fission Safety and Controlled Nuclear Thermonuclear Fusion, carrying out research on methodologies for environmental management and assessment of environmental quality, on solar energy by photovoltaics, on fission reactor safety and fissile material control as well as on fusion reactor operational safety.
+The Institute for Systems Engineering and Informatics The ISEI performs research on systems engineering and informatics.
+It contributed in 1995 to the Framework Programme lines "Environment and Climate", "Non-nuclear Energy", "Nuclear Fission Safety" and "Controlled Thermonuclear Fusion", carrying out research on methodologies for environmental management and assessment of environmental quality, on solar energy by photovoltaics, on fission reactor safety and fissile material control as well as on fusion reactor operational safety.
 In addition, ISEI provided scientific and technical support for Community policies: in the field of the environment, among others on industrial safety and the reliability of systems including biosafety; in the field of agriculture, on animal identification; and in the energy sector, on nuclear safeguards for the Euratom safeguards and for the IAEA.
 ISEI is also currently engaged in work carried out at the request of external customers.

-The Institute carries out research on the reliability and performance of complex systems; on socio-technical systems and risk management; on expert systems; on parallel computing; on data bases; and it operates a major computer and network facility.
-Areas of expertise include: aviation safety, human factors, non-nuclear energies, fusion, fissile materials safeguard, industrial safety, environmental risk assessment and emergency planning.

-Within the Environment and Climate programme, ISEI contributed to studies on:
+A. INSTITUTIONAL ACTIVITIES The Institute carries out research on the reliability and performance of complex systems; on socio-technical systems and risk management; on expert systems; on parallel computing; on data bases; and it operates a major computer and network facility.
+Areas of expertise include: aviation safety, human factors, nonnuclear energies, fusion, fissile materials safeguard, industrial safety, environmental risk assessment and emergency planning.
+INSTITUTIONAL RESEARCH ACTIVITIES Within the Environment and Climate programme, ISEI contributed to studies on:

-- "Global Change": an on-line information service called "European Wide Service Exchange" (EWSE) was developed for the Centre for Earth Observation (CEO).
+"Global Change": an on-line information service called "European Wide Service Exchange" (EWSE) was developed for the Centre for Earth Observation (CEO).
 Other contributions include software engineering, user interface, quality assurance, satellite image compression techniques and network support.
-A pilot study related to a specific decision maker and the availability of data through EWSE was carried out. - The "Integrated Assessment of Environmental Quality" approach: aims to provide decision makers with alternative options for action, via a synthesis of information and understanding from a wide range of sources and perspectives.
+A pilot study related to a specific decision maker and the availability of data through EWSE was carried out.
+The "Integrated Assessment of Environmental Quality" approach: aims to provide decision makers with alternative options for action, via a synthesis of information and understanding from a wide range of sources and perspectives.
 A set of criteria for "good practice" in the field is now being developed.